metacpan/metacpan-cpan-extracted/distros/L/LaTeX-Easy-Templates/README.md

 At this moment, the template processor is [Text::Xslate](https://metacpan.org/pod/Text%3A%3AXslate).
-Therefore the syntax for declaring template variables, loops, conditionals, etc. must comply with [Text::Xslate](https://metacpan.org/pod/Text%3A%3AXslate).
+Therefore the syntax for declaring template variables, loops, conditionals, etc. must comply with what [Text::Xslate](https://metacpan.org/pod/Text%3A%3AXslate) expects.
 See section ["TEMPLATE PROCESSING"](#template-processing) for where to start with [Text::Xslate](https://metacpan.org/pod/Text%3A%3AXslate).